shopware5/devdocs/source/blog/_posts/2015-11-26-pdo-inspector.md

 First of all, parsing every SQL query, getting debug information and writing this info to hard disc has a negative effect on the performance of the application.
 This might be ok while pentesting a setup but is not ideal for live systems.
 I think this is a reasonable trade of, as live systems with e.g. caching enabled are not a reasonable source for proper results.
-If this is required anyway, one could easily alter the script to just store all the queries and do the parsing / analyzing later.
+If this is required anyway, we could easily alter the script to just store all the queries and do the parsing / analyzing later.

-Secondly the amount of false positives might be quite high.
-One the one hand, one could discuss, if "hardcoded" values in SQL queries are necessary at all - why not using prepared statements for those, too?
+Secondly, the amount of false positives might be quite high.
+One the one hand, we could discuss, if "hardcoded" values in SQL queries are necessary at all - why not using prepared statements for those, too?
 On the other hand, having false positives might be still reasonable, as the debug format makes it easy to tell those queries apart from problematic queries.
-After whitelisting those queries once, they shouldn't appear again, so I think its worth the effort.
+After whitelisting those queries once, they shouldn't appear again, so I think it's worth the effort.

 ### Can this tool be used to actually prevent SQL injection attacks?
 This tool shouldn't be used in an "input filter" like manner: It is a QA / developer tool, not a security layer.
 Limitations